Released: 10th May 1999

 There’s no doubt that Geri had a lot to say as an artist, and much of it came out in the music video for Look At Me.
 It’s brimming with ideas – arguably a few too many – and went deliberately against the grain by opting for a (mostly) black and white aesthetic.
 The central theme surrounds Geri breaking out of her Ginger Spice persona, and she does that both directly and indirectly.
 At the start of the video, she plays a series of characters (virgin, sister, vamp and bitch), but this is much more than an opportunity to play dress-up.
 Female pop stars were – and still are – continually battling with labels, and only ever seemed to be allowed one identity, which was subject to intense scrutiny.
 Here, Geri was asserting that as an artist and as a person, she was much more than that.
 And to make her point, she killed off the label that had been hanging over her head for the last three years.
 The centrepiece of the video – and probably the bit that should have been the focus of the whole thing – is the funeral of Ginger Spice.
 A hearse is pulled through the streets as mourners grieve before the coffin is carried solemnly by pallbearers.
 For a pop act, it’s pretty dark; but Spice Girls fans were now no strangers to the feeling of loss when something good comes to a sudden end.
 Everyone went into this a little older, and perhaps a little more jaded.
 But wait!
 At the last moment, the union jack peels back to reveal Geri Halliwell – or is that Ginger Spice – alive, well and in full technicolour having, quite literally, the last laugh.

 The video then transforms into a dance sequence.
 It seems evident that this part of the video should have featured the now-resurrected Geri in a spectacular, colourful finale.
 Instead, it returns to black-and-white and features her dressed in more modest attire.
 A suggestion, perhaps, that this is the real Geri Halliwell; a little bit of everything else featured so far in the narrative.
 The staging of the choreography is impressively theatrical at times, although it perhaps like it’s trying a little too hard to prove a point about her capability as a solo act.
 There was no need; subsequent singles were ably demonstrated that more effectively by just allowing Geri to be herself.
 The video closes with one final parting shot as she emerges from a swimming pool to the caption “Geri’s back!” as her bum (censored, of course) comes into shot.
 And that’s perhaps the key message to take away from the whole thing.
 At the heart of the music video is that very same message, but it’s not always projected clearly, particularly concerning the is-she-or-isn’t-she death of Ginger Spice.
-As Geri herself would later reflect, a lot of the subtext was misunderstood or overlooked, which is a shame because the overall presentation of the video is cinematic and struck a very different tone to anything we’d seen before.
+As Geri herself would later reflect, a lot of the subtext was misunderstood or overlooked, which is a shame because the overall presentation of the video is cinematic and struck a very different tone to anything she’d done before.

 For a campaign that was so carefully thought-out, there was one major oversight.
 Taking on Boyzone in the chart was bold since five of the group’s last nine singles had reached #1.
 But Geri Halliwell was nothing if not ambitious so that in itself was not a problem.
 However, releasing Look At Me on cassette and a single CD (priced at £3.99) put her at a significant disadvantage.
 Taking the minimal approach to formatting was a peculiar decision considering there was certainly enough material recorded to have released the song across two CDs.
 It was a strategy that most pop acts – including the Spice Girls – benefitted from, and ‘simple’ had never really factored into Geri Halliwell’s approach to pop music.
 Now was not the time to start, and ultimately, it’s what cost her a #1 single.
 Boyzone, with their two CDs (both priced at £1.99) sold 142,901 copies to debut at #1 with You Needed Me.
 Meanwhile, Look At Me peaked at #2, with sales of 142,153.